Galen Kelly

-Galen G. Kelly (sometimes misspelled Galen Kelley in newspaper articles), born c.
-1947, is a private investigator and Cult Awareness Network-associated deprogrammer.
-He was a former director for the Citizens' Freedom Foundation, a precursor to the Cult Awareness Network (CAN).
+Galen G. Kelly (born 13 January 1947 – 3 August 2025) was a deprogrammer, associated with the Cult Awareness Network.
 He served as CAN's "security advisor."
+Prior to this he was a director for the Citizens' Freedom Foundation, a precursor to the CAN.
 Kelly was raised in Accord, New York.
-He lives in Kingston, NY.

 Deprogramming and anti-cult litigation issues

-According to a 1977 court case, Merylee Kreshour, a member of ISKCON, was reportedly deprogrammed by Kelly and her mother Edith Kreshour on 7 September 1976.
+According to a 1977 court case, Merylee Kreshour, a member of ISKCON, was subjected to a deprogramming by Kelly and her mother Edith Kreshour on 7 September 1976.
 On 8 September 1976, a Grand Jury voted not to indict either of them, but told the District Attorney to continue investigating potential criminal actions.

 In 1980, Kelly along with three other people – Elizabeth Kelly (Galen's wife), Eric Shufelt, and Paul Stuart-Kregor – were arrested by New York State Police after Kevin Vallee (also spelt "Valle" or "Valee") escaped their false imprisonment in an attempt to deprogram him from the Unification Church.
 The charges were eventually dismissed in late 1980.

 In May 1982, Kelly was sued for 9 million USD in damages from Unificationist Anthony Colombrito.
 Colombrito alleged that Kelly kidnapped him and brought him to an isolated farm in New York for eighteen hours in 1979 in order to deprogram him.
 Colombrito's mother obtained a temporary court order in New Jersey that granted her custody of her adult son, and she hired Kelly to deprogram Colombrito.
 Kelly and his attorney, Robert Iseman, sought the testimony of Reverend Sun Myung Moon in the case in order to demonstrate that the Unification Church was a fraudulent organization, which they received with protest from Sun Myung Moon's attorney, Charles A. Stillman.
 Colombrito got approval from the Second Circuit Court of Appeals to drop the case on 28 May 1977.

 In 1983, Kelly drafted up a report to the founder of the Citizens' Freedom Foundation, Priscilla Coates, in order to investigate and eradicate a new religious movement called the Island Pond Community Church (formally the Northeast Kingdom Community Church), located in Island Pond, Vermont.
 The Vermont community would eventually be raided by Vermont State Police in June 1984 that alleged child abuse in the community.